wovo/torsor/readme.md

 // wait for the specified amount of time void wait( duration );

-// wait untill the specified moment in time void wait( torsor< duration > );
+// wait until the specified moment in time void wait( torsor< duration > );
 ```